jujax/kong-openid-v3/README.md

 `Finally we have a fix for request to the redirect_uri path but there's no session state found by upgrading lua-resty-openidc to 1.8.0-1`

 ## This project wouldn’t be possible without the amazing work of nokia/kong-oidc and revomatico/kong-oidc.
-Thank you!"
+Thank you!
 https://github.com/nokia/kong-oidc

 https://github.com/revomatico/kong-oidc